 Many of you will remember senior canine duo Coco and Millie.
-They were reluctantly surrendered to Lort Smith in August of last year.
+They were reluctantly surrendered to Lort Smith in August 2019.
 Coco the silky terrier is a little fire cracker, while Millie the kelpie is a more reserved lady.
 Having received so much attention, we wanted to provide you with an update.

 As with most senior animals, they have a few (manageable) health issues.
 Most notably, Millie was diagnosed with glaucoma.